nathankerr/bookmaker/README.md

 # Page Numbers

-Bookmaker will add page numbers by default.
-To turn off page numbers use:
+Bookmaker automatically adds page numbers to the output.
+To turn off page numbers, use:

     bookmaker --nopagenumbers